North Carolina homeowners — Cash offers available now. Average close: 14 days. Get your offer today(919) 751-6768

 What's Driving Clayton's Housing Market Right Now

 The Novo Nordisk effect is real and still unfolding.
-The Danish pharmaceutical giant's commitment to producing weight-loss and diabetes medications at the Asheboro Road facility represents billions in capital investment and thousands of direct and indirect jobs.
+The Danish pharmaceutical giant is pouring billions into its Asheboro Road facility for weight-loss and diabetes medications, and that means thousands of direct and indirect jobs.
 Pharma professionals, engineers, contractors, logistics workers — many of them want to live within 20-30 minutes of that campus.
 Clayton is perfectly positioned.
 Smithfield is too, but Clayton has more amenities and better US-70 access to Raleigh.
 It won that race.

 That demand pressure — combined with Triangle in-migration that hasn't let up — tightened inventory in Johnston County's most desirable price bands.
 The $275,000-$425,000 segment, which covers most of what was built in Flowers Plantation and similar communities, moves with decent absorption when homes are priced correctly.
 When they're in good condition.

 Johnston County's soil composition creates more foundation settling and crawl space moisture issues than most neighboring counties.
-If you've been in your Clayton home a while, there's a meaningful probability your crawl space has issues a home inspector will flag — encapsulation, vapor barrier degradation, pier and beam settling.
+If you've been in your Clayton home a while, there's a real chance your crawl space has issues a home inspector will flag — encapsulation, vapor barrier degradation, pier and beam settling.
 These aren't automatically dealbreakers for cash buyers.
 For conventional buyers with appraisal contingencies, they often are.

-When a Cash Sale Still Makes Sense in Clayton's Growing Market
+When Does a Cash Sale Still Make Sense in Clayton's Growing Market?

 Inherited properties in Johnston County probate